lbb00/hubot-wechat-better/README.md

 ## Development

-The first, you need clone this repo to your local.
+The first, clone this repo to local.

 - install modules